 coordinates to depth values in a Z-buffer.
 Unlike in an

-orthographic projection (see GL_Ortho
+orthographic projection (see GL_Ortho), the

 distance to the near clipping plane (given in R4) affects the